 42. Waynesburg University

 Located in southwestern Pennsylvania, Waynesburg University is one of the most beloved Christian colleges in the country.
-The tiny, 15-acre campus includes such architectural masterpieces as Miller Hall and Hanna Hall, two of the oldest buildings on campus.
-But Waynesburg students aren’t limited to just the beauty on their campus, as much of the surrounding town has been adopted by the university and its students.
-Of the many popular student hangout spots off campus, Fountain Park, with its ponds and wildlife, and Statue Park stand out as highlights.
+The tiny, 15-acre campus includes such architectural masterpieces as Miller Hall and Hanna Hall, two of the university’s oldest buildings.
+But Waynesburg students aren’t limited to just the beauty on their campus.
+Much of the surrounding town has been adopted by the university and its students.
+Of the many popular off-campus hangout spots, Statue Park and Fountain Park, with its ponds and wildlife, stand out as highlights.

 41. John Brown University